-edited by the Institute of History of Art and Musicology at the Austrian Academy of Sciences
+edited by the Austrian Centre for Digital Humanities and Cultural Heritage (ACDH-CH) at the Austrian Academy of Sciences

 Editorial board: Gernot Gruber, Herbert Seifert